1nvisibilia/regression2/README.md

 The `train_model.py` program will save the model as the `model_data` file, and picks the file up for future runs.

 Run `train_model.py` repeatly to train and improve the model.
+Each run goes through 5 epochs to prevent `CPU time exceeded` error.

 ### Starting the Long-running Producer and Consumer Jobs